LuckyJimJD/CivilProcedure/_pages/outlines/Introduction.md

 - Diversity jurisdiction: Cases with state law claims between parties who are citizens of different states
 - Supplemental jurisdiction: Cases with both federal and state law claims arising from same dispute

-## The Federal Court System
+# Federal Courts

 #### U.S. Constitution, Article III, sec.
-1:
+1

 > The judicial power of the United States, shall be vested in one Supreme Court, and in such inferior courts as the Congress may from time to time ordain and establish.

-The Constitution mandates only a single federal court, the Supreme Court
+The Constitution mandates only a single federal court, the Supreme Court.

 - Congress early on established a system of lower courts to hear most cases in the initial instance, limiting the Supreme Court’s jurisdiction primarily to appeals from those lower courts.
 - The system and organization of lower courts has varied historically.
 - The present system organizes the federal courts into three hierarchical levels

+## Article III Courts: Structure

 ### U.S. District Courts